-You should check what your company's articles of association provide for in this case.
+Under normal circumstances you should check what your company's articles of association provide for in this case.
 In particular, companies that have not yet adapted their articles of association to reflect the new Code may still have articles of association that refer to the old legislation.